-When you arrive at WGU, you’ll be allocated a personal tutor.
+When you arrive at WGU, you’ll be allocated a personal tutor, and WGU Online students will be allocated a Student Success Coordinator.
 They will be your first point of call for any issues with your studies that you might face during your time here.
 It’s their job to support you with your studies and help you to achieve your full potential.

 And when you need to focus on your studies, chances are the library will be on your list of places to go to get things done.
 And with good reason.
 Our library is over in the Edward Llwyd Building (the big glass one) and it’s not only filled with over 100,000 books, DVDs and other learning resources, it’s also a great place to crack on with your assignments or revision.
 You can check the library’s opening times and services via the Glynlib blog.

 Our student intranet (Moodle) houses loads of advice and guidance, with many courses' lecture notes and programme content available online through our Virtual Learning Environment.
 Study materials such as online databases, e-journals and library catalogue information are also available online.